mwshinn/PyDDM/doc/quickstart.rst

     m.solve(conditions={"coh": .3})

 If we fit the model using a Sample object, the Sample must have the given conditions in it.
-When we simulate data with the resample() function, we can simulate from multiple conditions by solving the model for different sets of conditions, calling resample() on each Solution object, and then combining them by adding them together.
+When we simulate data with the :meth:`~.Solution.sample` function, we can simulate from multiple conditions by solving the model for different sets of conditions, calling :meth:`~.Solution.sample` on each Solution object, and then combining them by adding them together.
 For example,

 .. literalinclude:: downloads/gddms.py
    :language: python